MiCAR - frequently asked questions

 • Furthermore, the EBA has said that such stakeholders should from 30 June 2024 refrain, from carrying out services that constitute offering to the public, seeking admission to trading or placing any ARTs/EMTs which are not compliant with MiCAR.

-A CASP may provide crypto-asset services on a cross-border basis, subject to a CASP submitting complete information to its NCA, as specified below:
+A CASP may provide crypto-asset services on a cross-border basis, subject to a CASP submitting complete information to its home NCA, as specified below:

-• A list of the Member States in which it intends to provide crypto-assets services;
+• A list of the member states in which it intends to provide crypto-assets services;

 • The crypto-asset services which it intends to provide on a cross-border basis;